jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 #### Example

-Task-set stolen from the tutorials worksheet, and prioritised deadline-monotonically (which is an optimal ordering):
+Task-set stolen from the tutorials worksheet (exercise 5), and prioritised deadline-monotonically (which is an optimal ordering):

  Task |  T  |  C  | Priority
 ------|-----|-----|----------